danieleborgo/OctoPrint-GPIOStatus/README.md

 This plugin must be executed on a Rasperry and  requires the two commands __*raspi-config*__ and __*raspi-gpio*__.
-They're usually installed by default but, if they are not, the plugin will show a notification message on its settings page.
+They're usually installed by default but, if they are not, the plugin will show a notification message on its tab.

 ## Setup